 - Zero or one MBS Schedule Description metadata unit (see clause 5.2.6) advertising the delivery schedule for the MBS User Service Session.

-Figure 5.1-1 illustrates the relationships between these metadata units using UML for a single MBS User Service Bundle.
+Figure 5.1-1 illustrates the relationships between these metadata units for a single MBS User Service Bundle using the JSON-based representation specified in clause A.2.

 NOTE: “N” means any number in each instance.